 |Clumsiness ||Ataxia |

 Nociceptive nerve fibers of the meninges are stimulated by the inflammatory process, resulting in headache, neck pain, or back pain.
-Obstruction of CSF pathways at the foramina or arachnoid villi may produce hydrocephalus and signs and symptoms of raised intracranial pressure (ICP), including headache, vomiting, apathy or drowsiness, gait instability, papilledema, visual loss, impaired upgaze, or palsy of the sixth cranial nerve (CN) ...
+Obstruction of CSF pathways at the foramina or arachnoid villi may produce hydrocephalus and signs and symptoms of raised intracranial pressure (ICP), including headache, vomiting, apathy or drowsiness, gait instability, papilledema, visual loss, impaired upgaze, ...